alexkreidler/sdmx-rust/README.md

 ## Survey results

+To run the following Vega analyses, you must:

+Run `serve` from NPM with CORS and static serving enabled: `serve -s -C .`

+Then you can paste the Vega specs into the [Vega Editor](https://vega.github.io/editor/)

 ### Nonstandard Metadata APIs

 ABS, NBB, OECD, and STAT_EE used software based on an OECD project that generally offered the data in SDMX-compliant formats but had its own REST API for the metadata.